 Two young floodplain paddy soils (from soil series Balina and Sonatala) from northern Bangladesh were selected from a larger set of soils previously used by Akter et al. (2018) and Kader et al. (2013).
-Per soil series, the puddle layer soil (0-15 cm) of 15 locations within one field was sampled and then bulked by means of a clean spade in May 2014, after which the soil was stored in air-dried, ground and sieved form.
-Both soils were selected based on their contrasting SOC : Fe{ox} ratios with other traits remaining largely similar (Table 1).
+The puddle layer (0 - 15 cm) was sampled at 15 locations per field in May 2014, and stored in air-dried, ground and sieved form.
+Both soils were selected based on their contrasting SOC:Feox ratios with other traits remaining largely similar (Table 1).